Skip to main content

 What a $30,000 Salary Means in Rhode Island

-At $30,000 per year, the total employer cost in Rhode Island is $33,261 — a 1.11x multiplier.
-That means for every dollar of base salary, the employer pays an additional $0.11 in mandatory payroll taxes.
+At $30,000 per year, the total employer cost in Rhode Island is $33,273 — a 1.11x multiplier.
+That means for every dollar of base salary, the employer pays an additional $0.11 in mandatory payroll taxes on top of base compensation.

 These figures cover mandatory employer taxes only.
 Total compensation cost will also include health insurance ($7,000–$17,000/year typical), retirement contributions, and overhead costs (~10% of salary for workspace, equipment, software).